 Wendt Center for Loss and Healing Ensemble

-Voices of Now Wendt Center Ensemble is a free drama and writing program for teenagers ages 12-18 who have experienced a death-related loss.
-This opportunity is provided by Arena Stage, D.C.'s oldest, largest producing theater, in collaboration with The Wendt Center for Loss and Healing.
+The Voices of Now Wendt Center Ensemble is a free drama and writing program for teenagers ages 12-18 who have experienced a death-related loss.
+This opportunity is provided by Arena Stage, D.C.'s oldest, largest producing theater, in partnership with The Wendt Center for Loss and Healing.

 Voices of Now Wendt Center Ensemble members rehearse weekly with professional theater artists and grief counselors at Arena Stage to create an autobiographical play that explores their personal experience with grief.

-To get involved with the Wendt Center Ensemble, please email email@example.com.
+To get involved with the Voices of Now Wendt Center Ensemble, please contact:

 Wendt Center Voices of Now Program Director: Stephanie Handel at email@example.com

 Watch their original play Beneath the Surface

 Grief Counselors: Aaryn Kopp and Pam Lieber